 “No stress.
 Buckle, sit, slide, bump” – Moe Norman

 A significant difference measured between the conventional golf swing and the Single Plane golf swing was how the pelvis moved into the impact sequence of the swing.
-During the downswing, the pelvis of the conventional golfer moved 2 to 3 inches upward in the transitional to impact phase of the swing.
+During the downswing, the pelvis of the conventional golfer moved 2 to 3 inches upward in the transitional to change phase of the swing.
 The single plane swing showed a level to downward movement of the pelvis (.9 inches downward movement).
 This data verifies the upward push of the pelvis onto the spine where as the Single Plane swing the lead kneed staying flexed into impact, reduces compression on the spine.

 Furthermore, during the Single plane swing, the pelvis rotation mirrored the shoulder rotation showing a minimal “shear” of the spine vs. pelvis movement from the downswing into impact.